gvwilson/sensibleadventures/cloudherd/new.md

 she raised her banner, and had been fighting ever since.
 "Or getting to a fight, or getting away from one, or trying to get enough food in our bellies to keep us fighting," Sergeant Dorbu added.
-"We were up north, with the Cut Cards under Colonel Ordshe, right in the middle of Shudarga's land."
+"We were up north, with the Cut Cards under Colonel Ordshe in Panday, right in the middle of Shudarga's land."

 "Is that why you chose her side?"
 Indy asked as she splashed some dark mountain *rak* into a glass and passed it to him.
 Catching Noxy's